vulcanize/ipld-eth-indexer/README.md

 ### Goose
 [goose](https://github.com/pressly/goose) is used for migration management.
-While it is not necessary to use `goose` for manual setup, it is required for running the automated tests and by the `make migrate` command.
+While it is not necessary to use `goose` for manual setup, it is required for running the automated tests and is used by the `make migrate` command.

 ### Postgres
 1. [Install Postgres](https://wiki.postgresql.org/wiki/Detailed_installation_guides)